-Fold a long towel into a long tube and put it on the floor.
+Fold along towel into a long tube and put it on the floor.
 Walk barefoot in balance on the towel back and forth.

 Marbles are placed on the floor near a cup and patient picks them up with his toes and drops them in the cup while keeping the heel on the floor.
 Difficulty can be increased by replacing marbles with coins.

 The patient lifts all the toes off the floor and heel is kept on the floor.
-First, the floor is tapped with big toe while other 4 toes are kept in air.
+First, the floor is tapped with big toe while other 4 toes are kept in the air.
 Next, the big toe is kept in the air and other four toes are tapped.

 Stretching or strengthening exercises should continue about 2-3 times per week.

 These are done barefoot.
 You stand on the floor and slowly raise your heels up while standing on the balls of your feet and toes.
 Hold for a few seconds and slowly go back down.
-For increasing difficulty, this exercise can be performed on stairs.
+For increasing difficulty, this exercise can be performed on the stairs.